The world is already buying from South India.

 Don't Register Until You've Read This

 No. This workshop begins at absolute zero.
 Parth builds the picture from the ground up — starting with what export actually is, what codes and registrations are involved, and why each one exists.
 He doesn’t use jargon without explaining it first, and he doesn’t assume you know anything coming in.
+The attendees who get the most out of the session are often complete beginners, because everything they hear is new and useful.
+If you already know the basics, you’ll find the buyer-finding, payment, and government incentives sections most valuable.

-One of the most important parts of the webinar is the ITC Trade Map live demo, where Parth shows you how to identify which products are in demand globally, which countries are the largest importers, and how India is positioned competitively.
+Yes — and you may leave in a better position than someone who already locked in a product without doing proper research.
+One of the most important parts of the workshop is the ITC Trade Map live demo, where Parth shows you how to identify which products are in demand globally, which countries are the largest importers, and how India is positioned competitively.
 This is how you should pick a product — not based on what you already have, but on where the market actually is.

 This is a legitimate fear and it deserves a serious answer, not a reassurance.
 International payment default is a real risk.
 The question is not whether it exists — it does — but how you structure every transaction to minimize it.